AdrianaPineda/harry-potter-app/README.md

 ## How to run

 1. Open `HarryPotterApp.xcodeproj`
 1. Open `AppDelegate.swift` file and set your api key.
-You can get it by registering on the [Potter API](https://www.potterapi.com/)
+You can get your api key by registering on the [Potter API](https://www.potterapi.com/)
 1. Run the app.

 If you get any errors about dependencies, make sure you have resolved them first (see [Dependencies section](#Dependencies))